The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: Experiments

+We evaluate under two different evaluation methods: \textbf{Direct Evaluation} and \textbf{CoT Evaluation}.
+For Direct Evaluation on classification tasks, we follow previous works using verbalizers, choosing the option with the highest probability through comparison of logit values~\citep{schick2021exploiting,sanh2021multitask,ye2022guess,jang2023exploring}, and measure the accuracy.
+For generation tasks, we directly compare the LM's prediction with the answer and measure the EM score.

+When evaluating with CoT Evaluation, smaller LMs including Flan-T5 often do not generate any rationales even with the trigger phrase `Let's think step by step'.
+Therefore, we adopt a hard constraint of requiring the LM to generate $r_{i}^{t}$ with at least a minimum length of 8 tokens.
+In classification tasks, we divide into two steps where the LM first generates $r_{i}^{t}$, and then verbalizers are applied with a indicator phrase `\texttt{[ANSWER]}' inserted between $r_{i}^{t}$ and the possible options.
+For generation tasks, we extract the output coming after the indicator phrase.
+Accuracy metric is used for classification tasks while EM metric is used for generation tasks.

-\section{Zero-shot Generalization}
+\subsection{Zero-shot Generalization}

-In this section, we show how CoT fine-tuning on \textsc{CoT Collection} could effectively improve the LM's ability to solve unseen tasks. \\
+In this subsection, we show how training with \textsc{CoT Collection} could effectively improve the LM's ability to solve unseen tasks.
+We have three difference experimental set-ups, testing different aspects: \textbf{Setup \#1}: training on the entire 1060 tasks in \textsc{CoT Collection} and evaluating the reasoning capabilities of LMs with the Bigbench Hard (BBH) benchmark~\citep{suzgun2022challenging}, \textbf{Setup \#2}: training only on 163 tasks that T0~\citep{sanh2021multitask} used for training (a subset of the \textsc{CoT Collection}), and evaluating the linguistic capabilities of LMs with the P3 evaluation benchmark~\citep{sanh2021multitask}, and \textbf{Setup \#3}: training with a translated, subset version of \textsc{CoT Collection} for each five different languages and evaluating how LMs could perform CoT reasoning in multilingual settings using the MGSM benchmark~\citep{shi2022language}.

-{\textbf{Experiment \#1: FLAN-T5 Setting}}\quad We continually fine-tune FLAN-T5~\citep{chung2022scaling} with \textsc{CoT Collection}, obtaining our proposing model, \textbf{C2F2}, which we evaluate on the BBH benchmark~\citep{suzgun2022challenging}.
-In addition to FLAN-T5, we compare the performance with different baselines such as (1) T5-LM~\citep{raffel2020exploring}: the original base model of FLAN-T5, (2) T0~\citep{sanh2021multitask}: an instruction-tuned LM trained with P3 instruction dataset, (3) Tk-Instruct~\citep{wang2022super}, an instruction-tuned LM trained with SNI dataset, and (4) GPT-3~\citep{brown2020language}: a pre-trained LLM with 175 billion parameters.
-Moreover, to ablate if using CoT fine-tuning is more data efficient compared to conventional instruction tuning, we train T5-LM with \textsc{CoT Collection} (denoted as `T5 + CoT Fine-tuning').
-Note that FLAN Collection includes 15M instances, hence x7.98 larger compared to our \textsc{CoT Collection}.
+\paragraph{Setup \#1: CoT Fine-tuning with 1060 CoT Tasks} We first perform experiments with our main model, CoT-T5, by training Flan-T5 on the entire \textsc{CoT Collection} and evaluate on the BBH benchmark~\citep{suzgun2022challenging}.
+In addition to evaluating Flan-T5, we compare the performances of different baselines such as (1) T5-LM~\citep{raffel2020exploring}: the original base model of Flan-T5, (2) T0~\citep{sanh2021multitask}: an instruction-tuned LM trained with P3 instruction dataset, (3) Tk-Instruct~\citep{wang2022super}: an instruction-tuned LM trained with SNI instruction dataset, and (4) GPT-3~\citep{brown2020language}: a pre-trained LLM with 175B parameters.
+For ablation purposes, we also train T5-LM with \textsc{CoT Collection} (denoted as `T5 + CoT FT').
+Note that FLAN Collection includes 15 million instances, hence $\sim$8 times larger compared to our \textsc{CoT Collection}.